gconnect/Dtipify-Dapp/README.md

 Dtipify was meticulously crafted using the latest technologies in decentralized applications.
 Leveraging blockchain and smart contract functionalities, we ensured secure and transparent transactions for both creators and users.
 Our development process involved collaboration between skilled developers, designers, and blockchain experts to create a user-friendly and efficient platform.

 # Challenges we ran into
-Building Dtipify posed several challenges, including the integration of chainlink automation, zkEVM, and polygon ID to ensure the efficiency of the app.
+Building Dtipify posed several challenges, including the integration of chainlink automation, and VRF, we also had challenge getting test token for avalanche.
 Since it was our first time integrating with these technologies, it was a bit challenging learning how these technologies work, going though video tutorials and documentation at the same time building the solution.

 Additionally, creating a seamless user experience while maintaining decentralization requires a delicate balance.
 Overcoming these challenges demanded collaboration, innovative problem-solving, and a commitment to our vision.